 Before start talking about promotion, marketing, and the awareness, it might be helpful to give the official definition of the project results of an EU project.
 According to the official glossary of the EC, the results of an EU project are any tangible or intangible output of the action, such as data, knowledge and information whatever their form or nature, whether or not they can be protected.
 They are the outputs generated during the project, which can create impact during and/or after the EU funding procedure.

-The promotion of these results of a proposal is the key for its commercialization.
+The promotion of these results of a proposal is the key for its commercialisation.
 As mentioned above, no matter how technologically innovative a project is, if there is not a comprehensive plan to spread the word in the national, European, and potentially global market, its commercial success is at stake.
-Commercialization (e.g. stakeholder engagement) is the step to follow and lead to the market penetration.
+Commercialisation (e.g. stakeholder engagement) is the step to follow and lead to the market penetration.

 Common barriers on the way to effective Communication, Dissemination and Exploitation activities